czukowski/I18n_Plural/README.md

 Somewhere else:

-    $validation = Validate::factory($_POST)
+    $validation = Validation::factory($_POST)
         ->rule('password', 'min_length', array(6));
     $validation->check();
     $validation->errors('user');
     // array('New password must be at least 6 characters long')

-Note, that if matching message exists in message files, the modified `Validate::errors()` function will use it.
+Note, that if matching message exists in message files, the modified `Validation::errors()` function will use it.
 This is to keep some kind of backward compatibility.

 Installation